 Sony's PlayStation VR should absolutely be on your shopping list if you have any interest in virtual reality.
 It's the only virtual reality headset that will play nice with a home console for the foreseeable future – and luckily, it also seems pretty amazing.

 It's comfortable, immersive, and totally impressive, although between potential motion sickness and that added cost, it won't be for everyone.
 Still, with games like RIGS, EVE Valkyrie, Rez Infinite, and many more on the horizon, we can't wait to fumble through our living rooms with it on.

 A great way to futureproof your PS4, and have more fun with it

-Unlike the Kinect on Xbox One, Sony's PlayStation Camera was never a big focus of the PS4 platform – but it will be when the PlayStation VR headset comes out, as it's be used to track your movements and translate those into gameplay.
+Unlike the Kinect on Xbox One, Sony's PlayStation Camera was never a big focus of the PS4 platform – but it is now that PlayStation VR is out – as it's used to track your movements and translate those into gameplay.
 If you plan to snag the PSVR, you might as well get the Camera now while it's readily available, unless you're saving for the bundle.